Miami Boys

-Stephen, Reuben, and Simon (pictured left to right above), aren’t just artists- they’re changemakers.
-As leaders in Alfajiri’s Beautifying Mathare initiative, they’ve put their hands, hearts, and paintbrushes to work transforming Nairobi’s informal settlements, one wall and one street at a time.
-Through murals, clean-up efforts, and community mobilization, their early work helped shape the initiative into a movement.
+Stephen, Reuben, and Simon (pictured left to right above), aren’t just artists- they’re change makers.
+As participants in Alfajiri’s Beautifying Mathare initiative, they’ve put their hands, hearts, and paintbrushes to work transforming Nairobi’s informal settlements, one wall and one street at a time.
+Through murals, clean-up efforts, and community mobilization, they helped shape the initiative into a movement.
 Their artwork tells stories of hope, self-determination, and dignity, because they live it every day.
 These young men and their community are a perfect example of what youth empowerment looks like.
 Stephen, Reuben, and Simon are beginning to expand from their work beautifying the slums, making their own beautiful artworks.

 Stephen "Meet the Artist" video